Renowned Tamil writer K Rajanarayanan dies at 98 | Politics

-Renowned Tamil writer, novelist and recipient of Sahitya Akademi award K Rajanarayan, popularly known as Ki Ra died here, family sources said.
+Renowned Tamil writer, novelist and recipient of Sahitya Akademi award K Rajanarayanan, popularly known as Ki Ra, has died, family sources said.

 He was 98 and is survived by two sons.

-Rajanarayanan was ailing from age related health conditions for sometime and breathed his last at the government quarters here Monday night.
+Rajanarayanan was ailing from age related health conditions for sometime and breathed his last at the government quarters here Monday night, the sources said.

-Lt Governor Tamilisai Soundararajan on Tuesday visited the writer's residence and paid her last respects to him.
+Lt Governor Tamilisai Soundararajan on Tuesday visited the writer's residence and paid her last respects.

 Later, she told reporters that a representation was made by Tamil writers that the house where Ki Ra lived be converted into a memorial library.